LIS501/syllabi/md/ReadResponse.md

     you also might cite other readings for this connection if you want.

 ## Submitting {.postreq}
-Post the essay to the Moodle forum designated for this assignment.
+Post to the forum set up for the week’s discussion by 11 pm on the day following the class meeting for that week.
+Include Reading Response \#N in the subject line, so it will be clear which of your posts is to be evaluated as a reading response.
 Assessment will be based on evidence of engagement with issue(s) related to the class topic.
 Each response is worth a possible 3 points.
-Be sure to complete 3 reading responses following RR3DUE and the fourth for the last day of class.
+Be sure to complete 3 reading responses following RR3DUE and the fourth following RR4DUE, the last day of class.